ksator/python-training-for-network-engineers/flask/readme.md

 ## Designing a restfull api with flask

-inspired by this tuto https://blog.miguelgrinberg.com/post/designing-a-restful-api-with-python-and-flask
+Inspired by this tuto https://blog.miguelgrinberg.com/post/designing-a-restful-api-with-python-and-flask

 ### requirements
 you need to ```sudo pip install flask```

 ### python script content:
 ```
-more app.py
+$ more app.py
-# you need to "sudo pip install flask"

 # import flask
 from flask import Flask, jsonify, abort, make_response, request

-# instakciate the class Flask. app is an istance of the class Flask so this is an object. app is a variable.
+# instanciate the class Flask. app is an istance of the class Flask so this is an object. app is a variable.
 app = Flask(__name__)

 # tasks is a variable, of type list. each item is a dictionnary.